 In an ideal world, we would all maintain our dream physique year round, but that’s not the reality for everyone.
 Some people may actively try to add on muscle mass (which inevitably comes with fat tissue) during the winter months and want to reveal their hard-earned muscle in the summer.
-Others find that their training takes a backseat in the winter due to injury, health issues, work, or family commitments and they want to get back in shape.
+Others find that their training routine takes a backseat in the winter due to injury, health issues, work, or family commitments and they want to get back in shape.
 Many people prefer to sport a leaner physique during the summer simply because they’ll be wearing less clothes.
 And even those in great shape year round may prefer to peak over the summer months and enjoy a more relaxed lifestyle during the winter.
 As we enter Spring and kick into Summer, whatever your training goals and routine might be, here are my ways to better stay on track:

-Whatever your reason for wanting to take your physique to the next level this summer, it’s important to be honest with yourself about your current starting point and what goals are realistic given that we’re already in May.
+Whatever your reason for wanting to take your physique to the next level, it’s important to be honest with yourself about your current starting point and what goals are realistic given that we’re already in May.
 For example, you probably won’t be able to lose 50 pounds, but you can still get started towards your goals now so it’s a non-issue for next year.
 You can make huge strides starting now by working during the warm months and getting closer to your goal throughout the summer.
 If you aren’t realistic you will get easily discouraged.

 We all know the basic rule: If you’re expending more than you’re taking in, you’re going to lose weight.
 You can create that deficit with a combination of nutrition and training.
 One to two pounds of fat loss weekly is a realistic, attainable, and healthy pace to drop weight for most people.
 Below are ten tips to help you reach your goal.